BetterPic Logo

 • Don't have the budget for a traditional photographer right now

 The AI handles lighting, background, and even wardrobe adjustments, so you still get a clean, professional result.
-It's not a replacement for every situation, but for LinkedIn, company websites, and professional profiles, it does the job well.
+It's not a replacement for every situation, but for LinkedIn, company websites, professional profiles, and properly sized CV portraits, it does the job well.

 Frequently Asked Questions